 This Impella skills video demonstrates insertion of the Impella RP.
+This is not a replacement for the Instructions for Use Manual.
 The video reviews the components in the Impella RP box and presents a simplified version of the technique, highlighting the steps of the procedure, which are as follows:

 - Obtain access to the femoral vein (right femoral vein is preferred).

-- Once the ACT is at least 250 seconds, remove the 23Fr dilator and flush the introducer.
+- Administer heparin.
+Once the ACT is at least 250 seconds, remove the 23Fr dilator and flush the introducer.